 It all came to an end for him, and many of his contemporaries, in 1968 with the Soviet-led Warsaw Pact invasion in August that year.
 The invasion stopped in its tracks the “Prague Spring,” Czechoslovakia’s democratic-reform movement of the mid-1960s.
 For reasons the report doesn’t go into or speculate on, Arnold sided with the reformers in that struggle, and when the Soviet military triumphed, he and tens of thousands of loyal Communists were expelled from the party and lost their jobs.
 Arnold was booted from both the Communist Party and the State Security Services, and eventually found low-level employment in the state-run “Restaurace a jídelny” (RaJ) company – the national catering service.

 Here, the language of the report is particularly chilling:

 “According to the StB, [Arnold] ‘had betrayed his political beliefs and joined the right-wing opportunists.’ … In July 1970, he was deprived of his membership in the Communist Party.
 At that time, this meant a profound decline in his material and social standing, and the end of travel to the West.”

-Arnold had stood with the pro-democracy reformers of his day and paid a high political price for it.
-At Business International, I was told that many of our in-country stringers, such as Arnold, had been “disgraced” Communists who had been unfairly punished for supporting human values that we all shared.
-At least in Arnold’s case, this was apparently true.
+Arnold stood with the pro-democracy reformers of his day and paid a high political price for it.
+At Business International, I was told that many of our in-country stringers, such as Arnold, had been “disgraced” Communists who had been unfairly punished for supporting the human values that we all shared.
+In Arnold’s case, at least, this was apparently true.

 The part of Arnold’s story I was never told back then, though, was that by the late-1970s and into the 1980s (when I got to know him), he had staged an amazing political comeback.